Local non-Bayesian social learning with stubborn agents: Proof of Theorems and (outline)

 \end{lemma} \begin{proof} See Appendix \ref{appProofGraphTreeRelation}. \end{proof}

 We can now state and prove Lemma \ref{lemStep1Main}, which is the main result for Step 1 of the proofs of the theorems.
-This result will allow us to analyze convergence of $\theta_{T_n}(i^*)$ (the graph agent belief) by instead analyzing convergence of $\hat{\vartheta}_{T_n}(\phi)$ (the tree agent belief). \begin{lemma} Assume \ref{assGraphDegSeq}, \ref{assGraphHorizon}, and \ref{assBranchHorizon} hold.
+This result will allow us to analyze convergence of $\theta_{T_n}(i^*)$ (the graph agent estimate) by instead analyzing convergence of $\hat{\vartheta}_{T_n}(\phi)$ (the tree agent estimate). \begin{lemma} Assume \ref{assGraphDegSeq}, \ref{assGraphHorizon}, and \ref{assBranchHorizon} hold.
 Then $\forall\ x \in \R$ and all $n \in \N$ sufficiently large,

 \end{lemma} \begin{proof} First, given $\epsilon > 0$, we have for sufficiently large $n$,

 where the first inequality uses the triangle inequality and in the second we used Lemma \ref{lemGraphBeliefApprox} to bound $| \theta_{T_n}(i^*) - \vartheta_{T_n}(i^*) |$ by $\epsilon/2$ $a.s.$ Furthermore, by the law of total probability, we have